japila-books/spark-sql-internals/docs/spark-sql-hint-framework.md

 === [[spark-analyzer]] Spark Analyzer

-There are the following logical rules that link:spark-sql-Analyzer.adoc[Spark Analyzer] uses to analyze logical plans with the link:spark-sql-LogicalPlan-UnresolvedHint.adoc[UnresolvedHint] logical operator:
+There are the following logical rules that spark-sql-Analyzer.md[Spark Analyzer] uses to analyze logical plans with the spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] logical operator:

-. link:spark-sql-Analyzer-ResolveBroadcastHints.adoc[ResolveBroadcastHints] resolves `UnresolvedHint` operators with `BROADCAST`, `BROADCASTJOIN`, `MAPJOIN` hints to a link:spark-sql-LogicalPlan-ResolvedHint.adoc[ResolvedHint]
+. spark-sql-Analyzer-ResolveBroadcastHints.md[ResolveBroadcastHints] resolves `UnresolvedHint` operators with `BROADCAST`, `BROADCASTJOIN`, `MAPJOIN` hints to a spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint]

-. <<spark-sql-Analyzer-ResolveCoalesceHints.adoc#, ResolveCoalesceHints>> resolves <<spark-sql-LogicalPlan-UnresolvedHint.adoc#, UnresolvedHint>> logical operators with `COALESCE` or `REPARTITION` hints
+. <<spark-sql-Analyzer-ResolveCoalesceHints.md#, ResolveCoalesceHints>> resolves <<spark-sql-LogicalPlan-UnresolvedHint.md#, UnresolvedHint>> logical operators with `COALESCE` or `REPARTITION` hints

 . `RemoveAllHints` simply removes all `UnresolvedHint` operators